Thrift Store Baking Dish Makeover

 Step 1 – Upload your SVG to Design Space

-You can find our Giving Dish SVG, as well as many others for glass etching in The VIP Patch.
+You can find our Giving Dish SVG, as well as many others for glass etching in the VIP Lounge.
 If you are uncertain how to upload SVGs to Design Space, please check out our Cricut Crib on uploading SVGs.

 Once the SVG is on the Canvas, you may resize it according to your baking dish size.
 We found that 6.25 inches worked great for a standard-size round pie dish.
 Once you’ve dialed in the size, click Make It.